 In 2014 the world will begin to mark the centenaries of the First World War and its attendant effects.
 These include the end of the age-old Central European dynasties.
 However, the end of the dynasties began earlier, in 1910, one hundred years ago this week, in unexpected places.
 As far as Schwartz is concerned, the celebrations can start right now.

 One hundred years ago this week [written on 25 August 2010] the final unraveling of the dynasties of the ancien régime began.
-It began on the furthest ends of the Euroasian continent, in Korea and Portugal and proceeded in a pincer movement to bring down the empires of the center.
+It started on the furthest ends of the Euroasian continent, in Korea and Portugal and proceeded in a pincer movement to bring down the empires of the center.
 This is a different view of early 20th-century history than I have so far encountered in the textbooks.
 Histories of that period are full of the end of empire and its premonitions, but they pay little attention to the age-old dynasties that disappeared around the time of the First World War.
 I cannot believe that bonds between a dynasty and a people that lasted for hundreds of years can be done away with from one day to the next.
 In consideration of that postulate, let us have a look at the end not of the empires but the dynasties.
 The selection below is limited, with the exception of the Qajars, to dynasties that exercised rule for at least a quarter of a millennium.
 The final, uncomfortable example, concerns the present-day reaction to the authoritarian cessation in 1924 of a polity that had existed for 1292 years.

 Joseon (Chosun) dynasty of Korea (1391-1910): 519 years